Kirastel/films_review/README.md

 * Authenticated users can write reviews, edit or delete them.
 Every authenticated user has a limit of maximum one review per movie;
 * After any authentication action (registration, login or logout) user will be redirected to his previous page.
 ____
+## Technical discription:
+* The project includes 2 applications.
+These are "User" and "Review Movies".
+The "User" needs to implement the registration and next user authentication to write a review, the application include a login and registration page.
+Main application is "Review Movies", it includes search, list view, detail view.
+* View implemented using classes.
+* Search with custom categories.
+* Registrations and authorizations using django libraries.
+* The main template and static is stored in the "Review Movies" application.

+____
 ## To run application on local machine:
 1. Clone the repository:
 ```git clone https://github.com/Kirastel/films_review.git && cd films_review```